HiP-App/HiP-MicroServiceTemplate/README.md

 # HiP-MicroServiceTemplate
-A template for "dotnet new" for creating backend services that make use of event sourcing.
+A custom "dotnet new"-template for creating backend services that make use of event sourcing.

 ## How to Use
 1. Clone the repository or download as ZIP-file